reqnroll/Reqnroll.Rider/doc/how-it-works.md

 A good summary from Matt Ellis on the `#dotnet-pluginwritters`
 > To recap a little, IReference is an outgoing reference from a tree node.
 It can be first class (implemented by the language itself) or come from a provider (via the factory interfaces).
 The reference doesn’t really point to anything until you try to resolve it, at which point it tries to find candidate declared element(s).
 These can be used for completion, or for navigation, or for error highlighting.
 If a reference fails to resolve, it is highlighted as an error - the dreaded red code.
 It is up to the custom language to provide this highlighting.
 Once the references are in place, find usages and navigation should come out of the box.
 Find usages is just a reverse lookup - find files with a matching name, the resolve all outgoing references with that name and see if they resolve to the target element.
 Implementing the reference correctly will also mean rename works.

-So this is what the `SpecflowStepDeclarationReference` is doing, it's taking a `GherkinStep` as input and provide the method `ResolveWithoutCache` in charge of finding the C# method that declare this step.
-This process uses the cache `SpecflowStepsDefinitionsCache`
+So this is what the `ReqnrollStepDeclarationReference` is doing, it's taking a `GherkinStep` as input and provide the method `ResolveWithoutCache` in charge of finding the C# method that declare this step.
+This process uses the cache `ReqnrollStepsDefinitionsCache`

 This reference is built in `GherkinStep` constructor and accessed via `GherkinStep.GetFirstClassReferences()`

-There is a tricky part here with specflow, to get the `Find Usages` working since specflow steps text does not match specflow step definition method name, there is a class: `SpecflowSearcherFactory` that resolve this problem by providing for a given method, ths potential files that may reference this step definition.
-This last part use the cache `SpecflowStepsUsagesCache`
+There is a tricky part here with reqnroll, to get the `Find Usages` working since reqnroll steps text does not match reqnroll step definition method name, there is a class: `ReqnrollSearcherFactory` that resolve this problem by providing for a given method, ths potential files that may reference this step definition.
+This last part use the cache `ReqnrollStepsUsagesCache`

 ## Quick fixes